kubernetes/kubernetes/docs/proposals/protobuf.md

 ## Streaming wire format

-While the majority of Kubernetes APIs return single objects that can vary in type (Pod vs Status, PodList vs Status), the watch APIs return a stream of identical objects (Events).
+While the majority of Kubernetes APIs return single objects that can vary in type (Pod vs. Status, PodList vs. Status), the watch APIs return a stream of identical objects (Events).
 At the time of this writing, this is the only current or anticipated streaming RESTful protocol (logging, port-forwarding, and exec protocols use a binary protocol over Websockets or SPDY).